 Purpose of a Stakeholder Analysis

-Product owners must understand the purpose of carrying out a stakeholder analysis to ensure the success of their projects.
-This will ensure that the stakeholder analysis is carried out appropriately and efficiently.
+Product owners must understand the purpose of carrying out the analysis to ensure the success of their projects.
+This will ensure that the analysis is carried out appropriately and efficiently.

 The following are the purposes of undertaking a stakeholder analysis:

-• To enlist the help of key players in the organization: A stakeholder analysis enables a product owner to quickly identify organizational players with the highest level of influence in a project.
+- To enlist the help of key players in the organization: It enables a product owner to quickly identify organizational players with the highest level of influence in a project.
 They may be executives, company influencers, project managers, etc. This will ensure that energy and resources are focused on stakeholders who benefit the project the most.
-In addition, the stakeholder analysis should be conducted early on to ensure that these major stakeholders are involved throughout the length of the project.
+In addition, the analysis should be conducted early on to ensure that these major stakeholders are involved throughout the length of the project.

-• To help address conflict/issues early on: A stakeholder analysis also helps product owners identify conflicts that may arise early on or existing issues stakeholders may have.
+- To help address conflict/issues early on: It also help product owners identify conflicts that may arise early on or existing issues stakeholders may have.
 This will ensure product owners can resolve issues /conflicts early on or rest any concerns by vital organizational players.
 In addition, it helps in building stakeholder confidence in the project, which results in further resources allocated.

 Stakeholder Analysis Samples